 Plagiarism or any other act of academic dishonesty will result minimally in the assigning an "F" for the assignment or examination.
 The instructor may impose a more severe sanction, including a grade of "F" in the course.
 All instances of academic dishonesty will be reported to the appropriate area head and to the office of the Dean of the School of Communication.
 Please read the SoC's Statement on Academic Integrity here: www.luc.edu/soc/academics/academicintegrity/.

-COMM 326 AT-A-GLANCE SCHEDULE: SPRING 2015 (Subject to change.
-Updates to be posted.)
-NOTE: EMAIL all assignments by 4 PM on the due dates listed + BRING a hard copy to class for workshop use
+COMM 326 AT-A-GLANCE SCHEDULE: SPRING 2016 (Subject to change.
+Updates to be posted.) \NOTE: Email homework by 5PM on due date listed (48 hr. advance) + BRING a copy to class for workshop use